-3.6 Planning conditions
+3.5 Planning conditions and planning obligations

-3.6.1 Conditions on a planning permission can enable many development proposals to proceed where it would otherwise be necessary to refuse planning permission.
-The proper use of conditions can improve the quality of development and enhance public confidence in the outputs of the planning system28.
+3.5.1 Conditions on a planning permission can enable many development proposals to proceed where it would otherwise be necessary to refuse planning permission.
+The proper use of conditions can improve the quality of development and enhance public confidence in the outputs of the planning system.

-3.6.2 Conditions should only be imposed where they are:
+3.5.2 Conditions should only be imposed where they are: